 Now that my SI joints themselves are actually staying stable (thank God!)
 I can begin to identify other factors that may have been contributing to my pain, and causing my sense of being off-kilter, all along.

 What I’m referring to specifically in this post is tightness in the muscles of the lower back.
 When these muscles are tight they can pull on the spine and pelvis unevenly.
 In my experience, this can lead to a general feeling of being “off-balance,” or that your pelvis is rotated.

-Physical therapists generally call this type of thing “muscle imbalance.”
+The technical term for when some muscles are overactive, and others underactive is muscle imbalance.
 It can happen anywhere in the body, not just the low back.
 It basically just means that your muscles aren’t functioning optimally.
 Some are doing way more than their fair share of work and pulling too much; others are underactive, and not completely doing the job they were meant to do.